-3 At the beginning of the passage, why is Aunt Lila's view of scratch cooking different from Sophie's view?
+At the beginning of the passage, why is Aunt Lila's view of scratch cooking different from Sophie's view?

-- A Aunt Lila knows no other way to make chicken and noodles. - B Aunt Lila worries that Sophie might dislike her chicken and noodles. - Aunt Lila dreads teaching Sophie how to make noodles from scratch. - Aunt Lila understands it is worth the extra time to make noodles from scratch.
+- A Aunt Lila knows no other way to make chicken and noodles. - B Aunt Lila worries that Sophie might dislike her chicken and noodles. - C Aunt Lila dreads teaching Sophie how to make noodles from scratch. - D Aunt Lila understands it is worth the extra time to make noodles from scratch.

-Standard 3: Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wide range of historical cultural athain and global paraneotives from a variety of gapras
+Standard 3: Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wide range of historical, cultural, ethnic, and global perspectives from a variety of genres.

-ADD: 5.3.R.5: Students will analyze ideas in one or more texts, providing Depth-of-Knowledge: 3
+5.3.R.5: Students will analyze ideas in one or more texts, providing textual evidence to support their inferences.

-This item is a DOK 3 because the reduce to support their inferences as well as draw upon external knowledge of human interaction to arrive at the correct answer.
+This item is a DOK 3 because the reader needs to have a deep understanding of the passage, and in particular Aunt Lila, as well as draw upon external knowledge of human interaction to arrive at the correct answer.